alebustelo/Image-Organizer/README.md

 There are numerous other bugs that I am aware of but I'm working on those too.

+I shouldn't have to say this, but this program is very, VERY buggy and could potentially delete stuff you don't want it to or cause other unspecified damage.
+I mean, it shouldn't, but you never know.
+Use at your own risk.

 I added a license because I don't want any trouble, but there's not much to see right now.